• Skip to main content

 2. Elephants Help With Plantation

 When elephants feed themselves, they create vacant land and pathway in the forests.
-This free land allows new plants to grow and create ecosystem for other smaller animals to use.
-They also help disperse seeds of different plants.
-Some species totally depend upon elephants for seedling to reach far distance and their regeneration.
+This free land allows new plants to grow and create an ecosystem for other smaller animals to use.
+They also help disperse the seeds of different plants.
+Some species totally depend upon elephants for seedlings to reach far distances and regenerate.

 3. Elephants Help Grow Small Plants And Shrubs

 Elephants feed on different plants like tree sprouts and shrubs.
-Which in turns create gaps for plants to regrow and increase plantation.
+Which in turn creates gaps for plants to regrow and increase plantation.
 Many shrubs are extinct because of their use but no regrow or re-plantation.

 But elephants help them grow back.
-Their dung have the seeds and they help in seed dispersal.
+Their dung has the seeds and they help in seed dispersal.
 This is also a way for seed dispersal of different plants and shrubs.
-They can help a lot in fertilization of lands and forests.
+They can help a lot in the fertilization of lands and forests.

 4. Elephants Are Very Caring